|by Joe Bandy||Print Version|

 However, advising relationships also involve affective dimensions.
 Giving appropriate attention to them can ensure the advising relationship is more engaging, trusting, motivating, and productive.
 Here are a few of the affectively oriented strategies of advising that may be helpful.

 - Empathy and encouragement.
 Advisees often can feel misunderstood or uncertain about the advising relationship or about how they are to get the most out of higher education, generally.
 They also may experience various forms of marginalization socially or academically that can leave students feeling fear or apprehension about advising.
-Therefore, it is imperative to offer empathy by expressing understanding, particularly any sharing any life experiences or common feelings that help advisees to see their experience as a part of a growth process.
-Indeed, adopting a growth-oriented approach to advising (assuming intellectual and personal capacities are not fixed but malleable) can empower advisees to see their own growth as, in part, under their control and encourage them to build their strengths (Dweck 2000).
+Therefore, it is imperative to offer empathy by expressing understanding, particularly any sharing of life experiences or common feelings that help advisees to see their experience as a part of a growth process.
+Adopting a growth-oriented approach to advising (assuming intellectual and personal capacities are not fixed but malleable) can empower advisees to see their own growth as, in part, under their control and encourage them to build their strengths (Dweck 2000).
 Similarly, helping students identify and develop their strengths in an asset-based approach – rather than focusing exclusively on weaknesses in a deficit-based approach – can support their sense of self-efficacy and -regulation.

 - High achievement expectations.
 Motivation also may be enhanced by higher expectations.
 While goals and expectations should be defined collaboratively and thus tailored to each advisee, advisers should demand that advisees find growth towards meaningful and challenging goals (Reynolds 2010).